Physiology-Informed Generative Multi-Task Network for Contrast-Free CT Perfusion: Results

 \subsection{Agreement between MAGIC and RAPID}

-Table 1 summarizes the agreement rates and corresponding kappa values across all questions.
+Agreement between MAGIC and RAPID was assessed using contingency tables and visualized in agreement plots (Figure S.5) \cite{bangdiwala2013agreement}.
+The plots highlight the distribution of responses across categories for each question, showing where ratings agree or diverge.
+For instance, strong agreement is evident along the diagonal for most questions, while off-diagonal counts indicate mismatches.
+Furtheremore, Table 1 summarizes the agreement rates and corresponding kappa values across all questions.
 MAGIC and RAPID demonstrated high raw agreement rates on most questions—for example, 95\% agreement on Question 2B and over 90\% on Question 2A.
 However, some of the corresponding kappa values are low or even zero.
 In the case of Question 2B, although the agreement rate is very high (95\%), the $\kappa$ value is 0.00.
 This occurs because nearly all responses fall into the same category, leading to high expected agreement by chance.
 This highlights a known limitation of Cohen’s kappa, where the metric can under-estimate agreement in situations with imbalanced class distributions or low variability in ratings\cite{ sim2005kappa, mchugh2012interrater, flight2015disagreeable}.
 Despite this, several questions show meaningful agreement beyond chance, with the highest kappa values observed for Question 2C ($\kappa$ = 0.362) and Question 3 ($\kappa$=0.331).
 These results suggest that MAGIC enables clinicians to make diagnostic interpretations that are generally in line with those made using RAPID, further supporting its potential utility in clinical workflows without requiring contrast-based imaging.
 These findings demonstrate that despite some limitations in the kappa statistic due to skewed response distributions, MAGIC shows strong overall agreement with RAPID, supporting its clinical interpretability and robustness.